franpersanchez/franpersanchez/README.md

 # Hello there! :wave:
 I'm Fran, a spanish __Back End Software Developer__.
-I also have a background as Agricultural Engineer.
+I also have a background as Agricultural Engineer, career from which I decided to make the switch to tech.
 Moved by a passion for continuous learning, finding solutions to complex problems and new challenges.
-I am very proficient in HTML/CSS (bootstrap, grid), SQL.
-JavaScript, server configuration (Apache) and Git.
-I have created different full stack applications with PHP, Node.js, MongoDB and RESTful APIs as part of personal projects or provided solutions.
-Programming languages: Java, PHP, Python and JavaScript.
+I am specialized on backend stack, with a willingness to participate in projects building data intensive applications with Java, Python, Js and cloud computing.